farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 The `consequence rating` is determined by looking at the position for the roll.

-- A `controlled` position, generates a consequence rating of `1`.
+- A `controlled` position, has a consequence rating of `1`.
-- A `risky` position, generates a consequence rating of `2`.
+- A `risky` position, has a consequence rating of `2`.
-- A `desperate` position, generates a consequence rating of `3`.
+- A `desperate` position, has a consequence rating of `3`.

 ## Determination Roll

 If a character suffers a consequence that you, as a player, don't like, you can try to resist it.

 You do so by calling for a `determination roll` to see how well you resist the consequence.
-You make that roll by burning momentum.

-Build a pool of d6s by adding `+1d6` per charge of momentum.
+Build a pool of d6s by adding `+1d6` for each charge of momentum you are willing to consume for the roll.

 Once you've decided how many charges you want to consume, roll and interpret the results: